-Production of Disease and stress resistant plants: Using dual cultures technique disease and stress resistant plants can be evolved.
-A culture made of a plant tissue and one organism (such as a nematode) or an obligate parasite/micro-organism (such as a fungus).
+• Production of Disease and stress resistant plants: Using dual cultures technique disease and stress resistant plants can be evolved.
 Dual culture techniques are used for a variety of purposes, including assessing host-parasite interactions, screen the plants against variety of pathogens, etc.,

-Production of haploids: Haploids are defined as saprophytes with gametophytic chromosome number and have been produced in a variety of plant species using a variety of methods.
-Although, the significance of haploids in genetics and plant breeding has been recognized for long time, with the advent of biotechnology it received renewed emphasis, so that the production of haploids become an important component of biotechnology programmes.
+• Production of haploids:

+- Haploids are defined as saprophytes with gametophytic chromosome number and have been produced in a variety of plant species using a variety of methods. - Although, the significance of haploids in genetics and plant breeding has been recognized for long time, with the advent of biotechnology it received renewed emphasis, so that the production of haploids become an important component of biotechnology programmes.

-Embryo culture: Another technique, embryo culture, has given practical approach to obtain interspecific and intergeneric hybrids.
+Embryo culture: Embryo culture, has given practical approach to obtain interspecific and intergeneric hybrids.
 Later, these hybrids can be multiplied by vegetative mode of propagation.

-Transgenic plants: Transgenic plants are plants that have been genetically engineered, a breeding approach that uses recombinant DNA techniques to create plants with new characteristics.
-Eg., Disease resistance, Pest resistance, Stress resistant etc.,

-Cell fusion and somatic Hybridization: Development of hybrid plants through the fusion of somatic protoplasts of two different plant species/varieties is called somatic hybridization.
+- Transgenic plants: Transgenic plants are plants that have been genetically engineered, a breeding approach that uses recombinant DNA techniques to create plants with new characteristics.
+Eg., Disease resistance, Pest resistance, Stress resistant etc., - Cell fusion and somatic Hybridization: Development of hybrid plants through the fusion of somatic protoplasts of two different plant species/varieties is called somatic hybridization.

-The Seribiotech Research Laboratory [SBRL] was established during 1993 under the World Bank aided National Sericulture Project as per the advice of a high level committee headed by Prof. Lynn Riddiford, University of Washington, USA, to carry out research in the frontier areas of biology for the development of the sericulture industry.
-The following are the broad mandates of the laboratory:
+The Seribiotech Research Laboratory [SBRL] Established during 1993 under the World Bank aided National Sericulture Project as per the advice of a high level committee headed by Prof. Lynn Riddiford, USA.

+The following are the broad mandate of the laboratory.

-- a.
-To conduct research in frontier areas of modern biology and to seek potential applications of these work towards improving silk productivity. - b.
-To interact with other institutions doing basic or applied research in areas related to sericulture and other allied areas. - c.
-To disseminate technology developed to the target groups through the other R & D bodies of CSB.
+a.
+To conduct research in frontier areas of modern biology and to seek potential applications of these work towards improving silk productivity. b.
+To interact with other institutions doing basic or applied research in areas related to sericulture and other allied areas.

+c.
+To disseminate technology developed to the target groups through the other R & D constituents of CSB.